 Walk in the Leh Bazar, most of which would be closed for winters.
 But the boards telling you about guest houses and lodges will give you an idea of how crowded this place must be during summers or tourist season.

-Ladakh in winters has low traffic.
+Ladakh in winters has low tourist traffic.
 It almost feels that all the landscapes – rivers, mountains, vistas are all waiting for you only.
 Imagine having the whole surroundings just to yourself barring a few monks here and there.
-Ladakh in winters also offers plenty of opportunities to capture the best of Ladakh images.
+The season also offers plenty of opportunities to capture the best of the images of the region.

-Recommend you to read following Travel Blogs on Himalayan Hot Spots on this Indian Travel Blog.
+Recommend you to read following Travel Blogs on the Himalayan destinations.